-Outbound Recruitment: Your Secret Weapon to Improve Candidate Experience
+Outbound Recruitment: The Secret to Great Candidate Experience

 Candidate experience does not start when a candidate is screened, it begins from your first touchpoint….

 There’s nothing more frustrating than sending an offer to a candidate who is the perfect fit, only for them to decline and you have to start the whole process over again.
-With 50% of Job Seekers declining roles due to a poor candidate experience, it’s important to consider what you can do to improve your candidate experience.
+58% of Job Seekers have declined a role due to a poor candidate experience, it’s important to consider what you can do to improve your candidate experience.

 Candidate experience is often overlooked when doing outbound recruitment.
 Remember — your outbound message is usually your first contact point with the candidates, and as we know first impressions count.